anonzombie0309/Banking_Portal/README.md

    ```

 👉🏻**Create a Pull Request**: Go to your forked repository on GitHub, and you'll see a "Compare & Pull Request" button.
 Click on it to create a new pull request.

-👉🏻**Wait for Review**: Your pull request will be reviewed by the project maintainers.
-Make any necessary changes based on their feedback.

-**👏🏻👏🏻 Congratulations! 🎉🎊** Your contribution has been accepted and merged into the main repository.
-You are now a contributor to the project.